 - A DSL line may work.
 If there are issues, try adding a DSL filter, which can be purchased at an office supply store or acquired from the phone company.

 - Simulated analog phone lines are problematic.
-If you have issues, try rebooting the device that is simulating the analog line.
+If you have issues, try rebooting the device that simulates the analog line.

 - T1 or Voice Over IP (VOIP) lines do not work with dial-up (analog) connections.

 Step 3: Verify your dialing prefixVerify whether you must add or remove a dialing prefix (such as 9) to get an outside line.
 See Changing your dialing prefix.